Tucson Tire Shop

 Have questions about which tires might be the best for your vehicle?
 Stop by or call your nearest BRAKEmax location to speak to one of our knowledgeable associates about our selection of affordable tires—you’ll be glad you did!

-Getting high-quality tires that can be trusted on your vehicle should not be something you struggle to afford.
+Getting high-quality tires for your car is something all drivers must face at some point.
 That is why, at BRAKEmax Tire & Service Centers, we strive to make new tires as affordable as possible.

 BRAKEmax has a low price promise which means, quite simply, that we will not be undersold.
 If you are shopping for tires and come across a lower price, bring in the locally advertised price, and we will match it.
 Combining the low price promise with the best service in the business means that you can’t go wrong with BRAKEmax—More than brakes… complete car (and tire) care!

 Our ASE-certified technicians can not only help ensure that you have the best new tires for your vehicle (and budget), but they can also take care of important tire maintenance services.
-Each BRAKEmax Tire & Service Centers location offers new tire installation and mounting, as well as:
+Each BRAKEmax Tire & Service Center offers new tire installation and mounting, as well as:

 Tire Balancing in Tucson

-A properly balanced tire ensures that the weight is evenly distributed around the entire diameter of your wheel.
+Regular tire balancing service ensures that the weight is evenly distributed around the entire diameter of your wheel.
 This is important in helping to avoid excessive vibration and uneven tread wear, which can lead to a need for tire repair or even early replacement.

 Tire Rotation in Tucson